freshbeka/WAlakefoodwebCN/README.md

 # WAlakefoodwebCN

+## Scripts
-This contains the script for plots that quickly look at lake CN data
+One for plots that quickly look at CN data for two lakes.

+One for looking at past CN data for several lowland WA lakes.